 Crazy ol’ Northwest Arkansas, presently under the unfortunate dominion of the United States government.
 But we’ll keep the fire of freedom going for those who need it.

 7) Is there a way I can support your site?

 Yes.
 Participation on our forum or in the comments section of our blog is welcomed and greatly encouraged and appreciated, and if you can make it to some of our occasional in-person meetups, you’re welcome there too.
 Also, if you link to our articles and other pages on social media and around the web, it will help bring people to our site who may be interested in our ideas.

-If you want to support us financially, you can purchase books or other products through Amazon via our affiliate links, which we sometimes include in book reviews and other articles on our blog.
-You can also donate to the main writer for the site, Jacob, through their Patreon account here.
+If you want to support us financially, you can donate to the main writer for the site, Jacob, through their Patreon account here, or just chip in for food or other goodies whenever you come to our monthly get-togethers.
 Any help you can provide is immensely appreciated, but don’t feel obligated, we want you to join our site and discuss life with us regardless of whether you support us financially or not.